 Here is a list of 5 anti-nutrients you should avoid at all costs (in no particular order, they are all very important to avoid):

-There are many studies that have shown a link between consumption of soy foods lowering sperm counts in men, and effecting female fertility due to the phytoestrogenic actions that soy produces.
-A majority of fertility issues are estrogen dominate conditions.
-For instance, it is strongly considered that 40-50% of infertile women have endometriosis, an estrogen dominate condition.
-Other common causes of fertility issues are PCOS, which is also caused by hormonal imbalance, and lack of ovulation, another hormonally affected condition..
+There are many studies that have shown a link between consumption of soy foods lowering sperm counts in men and effecting female fertility due to the phytoestrogenic actions that soy produces.
+A majority of fertility issues are estrogen dominant conditions.
+For instance, it is strongly considered that 40-50% of infertile women have endometriosis, an estrogen dominant condition.
+Other common causes of fertility issues are PCOS, which is also caused by hormonal imbalance and lack of ovulation, which is another hormonally-affected condition.

 Interesting Fact: Did you know that feeding 2 bottles of soy baby formula to your baby is equivalent to taking 4 birth control pills?
 Imagine what soy milk contains?